Hannah Brown Just Won Game Night With This Bachelorette Shout-Out

 As she wrote in her Instagram Story caption, "Yeah, nope."

-The reality star has since reconnected with Tyler, and the celebs have been fueling romance rumors in recent weeks as their spend time together in his hometown.
+The reality star has since reconnected with Tyler, and the celebs have been fueling romance rumors in recent weeks as they spend time together in his hometown.

 As for where Hannah and Tyler's relationship currently stands, a source recently told E!
 News, "There is definite chemistry between Hannah and Tyler, but they are not dating.